fyt-o/sonotype/README.md

 ![pleats1](local/Macintosh HD/Users/adithyaravi/Documents/II.png)

-While this afforded fabrication and resemblance to soundwaves, it was neither reflective of expression in the sound nor was it immediately recognisable (the nuances that differentiate one pleated form from the other is in each individual fold).
+While this afforded very easy fabrication and resemblance to soundwaves, it was neither reflective of expression in the sound nor was it immediately recognisable (the nuances that differentiate one pleated form from the other is in each individual fold).

+##### Exploration 2